 Today’s Qualitas can offer robust solution on factory automation along with inspection solutions for Home appliances products.
 Some of our projects have been implemented in the field and successfully running.
 Our solutions will be perfect fit for manufacturer like

 4. Laptops and computer makers

-All our solutions work with capability to integrate with MES/ERP/BI systems which will enable you to move toward smart factory.
+All our solutions work with the capability to integrate with MES/ERP/BI systems which will enable you to move toward a smart factory.
 Please call us demo and evaluation of your requirement.